-Babywearing Safety is a pivotal part of babywearing and while each baby carrier has different instructions, there are also safety guidelines to follow for each carrier.
-It is your responsibility to ensure that you are using your carrier correctly and that you keep your baby safe.
+Babywearing Safety is a pivotal part of babywearing and while each baby carrier has different instructions, there are also universalsafety guidelines to follow for all baby carriers.
+It is ESSENTIAL to ensure that you are using your carrier correctly and that you keep your baby safe.
 Babywearing Safety applies to when you are getting your baby in and out of the carrier and the whole time that you are wearing them.

 Before you start: